 After seeing the Tile Museum crop up on Trip Advisor as one of Lisbon’s hidden gems, I knew I had to go for myself.
-Also, when I say ‘crop up’ I’m being somewhat modest here; impressively the Tile Museum pulls in at #10 out of 211 things to do in Lisbon.
-That’s already quite surprising for somewhere that potentially sounds like a complete bore fest – come on, the ‘Tile Museum’ isn’t exactly the type of thing you hear about which instantly makes you drop everything you’re doing.
+Also, when I say ‘crop up’ I’m being somewhat modest – impressively the Tile Museum pulls in at #10 out of 211 things to do in Lisbon.
+That’s already quite surprising for somewhere that potentially sounds like a complete bore fest, let’s face it, the ‘Tile Museum’ isn’t exactly the type of thing you hear about which instantly makes you drop everything you’re doing.

 Although the idea of a Tile Museum might sound like an odd and incredibly niche museum to have in any city it makes perfect sense in Lisbon.
 This is because (and as you might already know) many of the buildings in Lisbon are decorated with exquisitely colourful and intricate tiles which are also known as azulejos.